sQUlearn/squlearn/docs/user_guide/executor.rst

 Key Features of the Executor
 ----------------------------

-The Executor class provides the following key comfort features when executing a quantum job:
+The :class:`Executor <squlearn.Executor>` class provides the following key comfort features when executing a quantum job:

 - **Result caching:** Enables caching of results to avoid redundant job executions, and enable restarts of failed executions.
 Caching is enabled as default for remote executions, but can also be manually activated for local execution.
   The cached files are named after the hash out of different properties of the quantum job, that include the backend name, the circuit, the execution options, etc.
-  Before running a job, the Executor checks if a cached result exists and returns it if it does.
+  Before running a job, the :class:`Executor <squlearn.Executor>` checks if a cached result exists and returns it if it does.
   The caching can be disabled by setting the ``caching`` argument to ``False``; the folder for the cached results can be specified by the ``cache_dir`` argument, (default folder: ``"_cache"``).
-- **Automatic restarts:** In case the job execution fails or is canceled, the Executor automatically resubmits and restarts the job up to a specified number of times.
+- **Automatic restarts:** In case the job execution fails or is canceled, the :class:`Executor <squlearn.Executor>` automatically resubmits and restarts the job up to a specified number of times.
   The number of restarts can be specified via the ``max_jobs_retries`` argument, the pause between restarts can be adjusted by the ``wait_restart`` argument.
-- **Logging:** The executor automatically logs all actions to a log file that ca be specified via the ``log_file`` argument.
+- **Logging:** The :class:`Executor <squlearn.Executor>` automatically logs all actions to a log file that ca be specified via the ``log_file`` argument.
-- **Random Seeds for shot-based simulators:** A random seeds can be specified for the PennyLane and Qiskit shot-based simulators to make the computations utilizing this Executor object reproducible.
+- **Random Seeds for shot-based simulators:** A random seeds can be specified for the PennyLane and Qiskit shot-based simulators to make the computations utilizing this :class:`Executor <squlearn.Executor>` object reproducible.
 The random seeds can be set manually by specifying the ``seed`` argument.
-- **Modified Qiskit Primitives:** The Executor allows the creation of modified Qiskit Primitives that function exactly as the Qiskit primitives but leverage the comfort features mentioned above.
+- **Modified Qiskit Primitives:** The :class:`Executor <squlearn.Executor>` allows the creation of modified Qiskit Primitives that function exactly as the :mod:`Qiskit primitives <qiskit.primitives>` but leverage the comfort features mentioned above.
   The primitives can be obtained utilizing the :meth:`get_estimator` and :meth:`get_sampler` methods.
-The modified primitives route all executions through the Executor class, and thus benefit from all comfort features.
+The modified primitives route all executions through the :class:`Executor <squlearn.Executor>` class, and thus benefit from all comfort features.
 The primitives are fully compatible with the Qiskit framework, and can be used in the same way as regular primitives.
-  The Executor primitives are automatically utilized in the sQUlearn sub-programs.
+  The :class:`Executor <squlearn.Executor>` primitives are automatically utilized in the sQUlearn sub-programs.
 - **Qiskit Session handling:** Automatically manages the creation and handling of Qiskit sessions.
-  If Sessions are time out, the Executor automatically creates a new session and re-executes the job.
+  If Sessions are time out, the :class:`Executor <squlearn.Executor>` automatically creates a new session and re-executes the job.
-- **Automatic backend selection (IBM Quantum only):** The Executor class can automatically select the most suitable backend for the quantum job.
-The selection process is facilitated by the Mapomatic tool `[1]`_.
+- **Automatic backend selection (IBM Quantum only):** The :class:`Executor <squlearn.Executor>` class can automatically select the most suitable backend for the quantum job.
+The selection process is facilitated by the `mapomatic <https://github.com/qiskit-community/mapomatic>`_ tool `[1]`_.
-  The Executor can be initialized with a list of backends, a Qiskit Runtime Service, or a Qiskit Session, and the most suitable backend is chosen automatically.
+  The :class:`Executor <squlearn.Executor>` can be initialized with a list of backends, a :class:`QiskitRuntimeService <qiskit_ibm_runtime.QiskitRuntimeService>`, or a Qiskit
+  Session, and the most suitable backend is chosen automatically.
 The selection process can be set to two modes: ``"quality"`` and ``"speed"``.
-- **In-QPU parallelization (Qiskit only):** The Executor class supports QPU (Quantum Processing Unit) parallelization for Qiskit backends, enabling simultaneous measurements of the same quantum circuit on the quantum hardware by duplicating the circuit.
+- **In-QPU parallelization (Qiskit only):** The :class:`Executor <squlearn.Executor>` class supports QPU (Quantum Processing Unit) parallelization for Qiskit backends, enabling simultaneous measurements of the same quantum circuit on the quantum hardware by duplicating the circuit.